dimzybaba/alx-system_engineering-devops/README.md

-a script that changes the working directory to the previous
+a script that lists all files (even ones with names beginnin

-one
+g with a period character, which are normally hidden) in the current directory and the parent of the working directory